joshabell/AyersScienceFair/ResearchProjects.md

 # Research Projects

-For a research project, your goal is to learn facts about your topic, and share those facts in an interesting and comprehensive display.
-Your research display can include: information from the internet and the library, graphics, comparisons, displays of charts and graphs, statistics from conducting a survey, a demonstration, a model, samples or collections.
+For a research project, your goal is to learn facts about your topic and share those facts in an interesting and comprehensive display.
+Your research display can include: information from the internet and the library, graphics, comparisons, displays of charts and graphs, statistics from conducting a survey, a demonstration, a model, samples, or collections.

 ## Example